AppLozic/mobi-com-kit/README.md

-# Repository is moved to Android: https://github.com/AppLozic/Applozic-Android-SDK Web Plugin: https://github.com/AppLozic/Applozic-Web-Plugin
+# Repository is moved to below new repository
 Integrate messaging into your mobile apps and website without developing or maintaining any infrastructure.
 Register at http://www.applozic.com to get the application key.